Richard Jenkins (engineer): Saildrone

 In 2013, Saildrone 1 (SD 1) became the first unmanned surface vehicle to cross an ocean using only wind power.
 The saildrone was deployed from San Francisco on October 1 and sailed 2100 nautical miles arriving in Kaneohe, Hawaii, 34 days later.

+In 2019, SD 1020 became the first unmanned vehicle to complete a circumnavigation of Antarctica, crossing every longitude line in the Southern Ocean.

 2019 Antarctic circumnavigation

 The First Saildrone Antarctic Circumnavigation mission, funded by the Li Ka-shing Foundation, was launched from Point Bluff, New Zealand, on January 19, 2019.
 The 196-day mission covered 13,670 miles (22,000 km) in the Southern Ocean and returned to the same port on August 3, 2019.
-During the mission, SD 1020 had to survive freezing temperatures, 50-foot waves, 80 mph winds, and even collisions with giant icebergs.
+During the mission, SD 1020 had to survive freezing temperatures, 50-foot waves, 80 mph winds and even collisions with giant icebergs.
 SD 1020 had a special "square" wing designed especially for the Southern Ocean.
 “While the square rig has less performance range than the regular saildrone wing and struggles to sail upwind, it does a great job of sailing downwind and can still get you where you need to go in the Southern Ocean.
 You inevitably sacrifice maneuverability for survivability, but we have created something that gets the job done and that the Southern Ocean just can’t destroy!" said Jenkins in a company blog post.
 The voyage is a "a technological feat that was unfathomable just a decade ago."